danparnella/rails_challenge_movie_theater/Thoughts.md

 - Capture thought processes in Readme file
 - Push code to GitHub and delpoy to Heroku (provide both links when finished)

+## Modeling
 - Created [DB Diagram](https://dbdiagram.io/d/60a2e757b29a09603d154743)

 - Not sure if a Customer should have orders or if an Order should have customers.
+  - Update: Realized a Customer would have many orders (whereas an Order would only have one Customer), so an Order should belong to a Customer and not the other way around

+## Future Enhancements
+- Validations for datetimes
+- Encrypting CC data (although normally this would just be sent to a payment processor and we wouldn't store any of this data)